dannysecurity/tester/README.md

 This repository contains a simple in-memory LSAT practice tracker.
 The backend is a Spring Boot service and the frontend is a minimal React app.

 ## Frontend
 Open `frontend/index.html` in your browser.
-It loads React via CDN and interacts with the backend APIs.
+It loads React via CDN and uses Bootstrap for styling while interacting with the backend APIs.

 ## Backend
 Run the Spring Boot application: